-Certain investment adviser representatives of CWA are licensed insurance agents with 5th Avenue Brokerage, LLC, Calusa River, LLC Liberty Wolfe Enterprises, LLC and/or Capital Wealth Advisors, Inc., insurance firms owned by Blaine Ferguson and William Beynon, who are the Principal owners of CWA.
+Certain investment adviser representatives of CWA are licensed insurance agents with LWPB Insurance, LLC, 5th Avenue Brokerage, LLC (d/b/a CWA Brokerage, LLC), Calusa River, LLC Liberty Wolfe Enterprises, LLC and/or Capital Wealth Advisors, Inc., insurance firms owned by Blaine Ferguson and William Beynon, who are the Principal owners of CWA.
 CWA clients are not obligated to purchase insurance products from such insurance agents.

-D. Selection of Other Advisors or Managers and How This Adviser is Compensated for Those Selections
+D. Selection of Other Advisors or Managers and How This Adviser is Compensated for Those Selections foregoing, CWA's Code of Ethics prohibits CWA and its personnel from putting their interests ahead of the interests of clients.

-CWA recommends that clients invest in CWI and/or Gyroscope Funds.
-This creates a conflict of interest in that CWA has an incentive to recommend CWI and/or Gyroscope Funds to clients in order to increase the amount of capital managed by CWA and its related persons, and generate performance compensation, or net profits for CWA's related persons.
-Notwithstanding the foregoing, CWA's Code of Ethics prohibits CWA and its personnel from putting their interests ahead of the interests of clients.
+CWA recommends that clients invest in CWI.
+This creates a conflict of interest in that CWA has an incentive to recommend CWI to clients in order to increase the amount of capital managed by CWA and its related persons, and generate performance compensation, or net profits for CWA's related persons.
+Notwithstanding the